theJayTea/XPS-13-7390-Hackintosh/README.md

 | BIOS              | CFG Lock                      | Overclock Lock
 | ----------------- | ------------------------------| -----------------------------
 | `1.9.0`, `1.12.1`, `1.13.0`     | `setup_var CpuSetup 0x3E 0x0` | `setup_var CpuSetup 0xDA 0x0`

+2. Don't directly use this config.plist - you must change your serial number, board serial, and UUIDs (can be done with [this tool](https://github.com/corpnewt/GenSMBIOS)).

+:3